Newborns’ Brachial Plexus Injury: Parent Guide

 - Trouble moving the fingers or thumb

-Docs usually spot this injury in a newborn by giving ’em a good once-over and checking out the baby’s medical past.
-Sometimes, they might also call for tests like X-rays, ultrasounds, or MRIs to make sure of the diagnosis.
+Docs usually catch this in a newborn by giving ’em a good once-over and checking out the little one’s medical history.
+Sometimes, they might also call for tests like X-rays, ultrasounds, or MRIs to be sure.

 Symptom | Description |